 Blood instead flows from the upper right chamber to the upper left chamber through a hole in the wall between them (septum).
 This hole is either a heart defect (atrial septal defect) or an enlarged natural opening (foramen ovale) that is supposed to close soon after birth.
 If a baby with tricuspid atresia doesn't have an atrial septal defect, the baby may need a procedure to create this opening.

 Once the blood flows from the right atrium to the left atrium, the heart's left side must pump blood both to the rest of the body and to the lungs.
 The blood reaches the lungs from the left side of the heart through another natural opening between the right and left sides (ductus arteriosus) that is supposed to close soon after birth.
 When necessary, this passageway is kept open using medication in babies with tricuspid atresia.
-(When the foramen ovale and the ductus arteriosus are open, they are referred to as being "patent.")

 Some babies with tricuspid atresia have another heart defect — a hole between the lower two chambers (ventricular septal defect).
 In these cases, blood can flow through the hole and into the right ventricle, which pumps it to the lungs.